emstlk/nacl4s/README.md

 #### Public-key authenticated encryption

-This approach allows you encrypt a secret message for your friend, using friend's public key.
+This approach allows you to encrypt a secret message for your friend, using friend's public key.
 You can read more details [here](http://doc.libsodium.org/public-key_cryptography/authenticated_encryption.html)

 ```scala